icyflame21/Amazon-Prime-Clone/README.md

 # Responsibilities 💪

+- Team Lead in mananging overall project's structure to deliver it within the deadlines.
 - Landing page UI built on styled components, MUI Icons & BootStrap 5 components i.e.; Button Fade, etc.
-- Login & Registration Page with implementaion firebase Database and LocalStorage
+- Login & Registration Page with implementaion of Firebase Database and LocalStorage
 - Static Payment Page created using styled components and MUI icons as this project primarily focuses on front-end.
 - Animation effects on movie page using BootStrap 5 i.e.; Carasouel, Popovers etc.